Task-Node/tasknode/README.md

 > **Note**: TaskNode is currently in beta.
 While fully functional, you may encounter occasional issues.
 Please report any bugs on our GitHub issues page.

+Do you ever?

+- Keep your computer on all night just to run a script?
+- Run scripts that would benefit from a much faster internet connection?
+- Have too many scripts running at a time?

-A powerful command-line tool that lets you run Python scripts in the cloud with zero infrastructure setup.
+TaskNode is a powerful command-line tool that lets you run Python scripts asynchronously in the cloud with zero infrastructure setup.
+Submit a task, and we'll handle the rest.

 ## ✨ Features

 - **Zero Configuration**: Just install and run - we handle all the cloud setup
 - **Dependency Management**: Automatic detection and packaging of project dependencies
 - **Cross-Platform**: Works on Linux, macOS, and Windows
+- **Notifications**: Get an email when your task is complete

 ## 🚀 Get started in 3 minutes